mahandas/Automation-Tools/README.md

 # PythonTools
-Python tools that I used for different projects.
+Python tools that I have used for different projects.
 These are combined codes and not an independent project.